-Participants should be capable of carrying whatever photo equipment they feel they need for as much as 11 miles on moderate trails (the only way to get the classic “towers” shot in Paine is via an 11-mile round-trip hike with a small but steep moraine that must be climbed at the end).
+Participants should be capable of carrying whatever photo equipment they feel they need for moderate trails (the only way to get the classic “towers” shot in Paine is via an 11-mile round-trip hike with a small but steep moraine that must be climbed at the end).
 Much of our hiking will be much less strenuous, but this is a very active photographic tour, where inclement weather is always potentially part of the equation.
 Finally, Patagonia covers a large area and access is sometimes via poorly maintained dirt roads.
 We’ll have a comfortable private bus for our trip and it will be larger than we actually need to allow a bit of spreading out, but we sometimes must spend long periods of time traveling between key areas.
 The itinerary has been crafted to avoid constant bus travel and split our moves into manageable pieces, but you need to be capable of handling as much as six hours of bus travel on occasionally bumpy roads.

 Morning arrival in Buenos Aires airport, where we are met for the transfer to our centrally located hotel.
 This afternoon, we take a tour of this cosmopolitan city, including La Recoleta Cemetery and La Boca, a barrio of brightly-colored houses and a haven for artists.
 Overnight Hotel Melia.
 All meals today are “on your own.”